 There are seven bells a day, but we operate on a block schedule two days a week, which essentially doubles the length of each class.
 The block schedule allows students to spend more time learning certain concepts or working on projects.

-Clark offers an array of performing and visual arts electives, including Jazz Band, Printmaking, Steel Drum Band, Sculpture, and Photography courses.
-See Elective Courses, below, for a complete list.
+Clark offers an array of performing and visual arts electives, including Jazz Band, Printmaking, Steel Drum Band, Sculpture and Photography courses.

 All teachers are available after school to help students.
 They have regularly scheduled "help nights" but can also arrange to meet with students on other afternoons, as well.